qlik-oss/gopherciser/docs/settingup.md

 This section of the JSON file contains scheduler settings for the users in the load scenario.

-### Using "reconnectsettings"

-If `reconnectsettings.reconnect` is enabled the tool will attempt the following:

-* Re-connect the websocket.
-* Get the currently opened app in re-attached engine session.
-* Re-subscribe to the same object has before getting disconnected.
-* Restart the action which was ongoing during the disconnect.
-* If successful the action where the re-connect happened will be logged as a successful action with changed `action` and `label`, these will instead be `Reconnect(action)` and `Reconnect(label)`.
-* Logs an info row with the info type `WebsocketReconnect` and with a semicolon separated `details` section as follows: "success=`X`;attempts=`Y`;TimeSpent=`Z`" where:
-    * `X` is true/false
-    * `Y` is an integer with the amount of re-connection attempts
-    * `Z` is the time spent re-connecting in milliseconds.
 * `type`: Type of scheduler
     * `simple`: Standard scheduler
 * `iterationtimebuffer`: